Summary

 application • deep - 5

-What does this scene reveal about how fear changes people's loyalty and judgment?
+What does this chapter reveal about how fear and powerlessness affect our judgment?

 reflection • deep